Encounters Festival South Africa

 Encounters South African International Documentary Festival (Encounters) is the premier documentary festival in Africa and one of the oldest film festivals on the continent.
 It remains one of only a few on the continent that is solely dedicated to the genre.
+The festival is organised by the Encounters Training and Development Institute.
 Since its inception, the festival has advanced the currency of documentaries in the country and region, supporting new productions and giving an African platform to international documentaries.

+The 26th edition will take place from 20 to 30 June 2024.

 Background

 The Encounters South African International Documentary Festival first took place in 1999.
 Since then, its main objective has been to develop the documentary industry in South Africa, both in terms of increasing production and creating an audience for the genre.
 The festival actively seeks to support and promote local and African films, filmmakers and festivals to an international market.
+A submission fee is charged for international documentaries, while South African or African entries are free.

 Encounters takes place annually in both Cape Town and Johannesburg during the month of June.
-In 2012, the festival drew 11,000 audience members, and in its 14-year life-span, there have been 139,556 attendees.
-Since its inception, the festival has presented 1,461 films, of which 487 are South African titles.
+The venues used by the festival in Cape Town are The Labia Cinema and V&A Ster Kinekor.
+In Johannesburg, the festival is hosted at The Bioscope Independent Cinema and The Zone @ Rosebank.

-Above and beyond its status as a documentary festival, Encounters also puts great emphasis on the coordination of educational projects.
+As a non-profit, the Encounters Training and Development Institute also organises training and workshops for filmmakers.
+Encounters puts great emphasis on the coordination of educational projects.
 From 1999 to 2007, the Film Laboratory gave selected first-time directors the opportunity to work with a team of experienced filmmakers on proposed projects of their own.
 Every year, the week-long initiative ended with a final pitching session from which e.tv commissioned two films to be produced.
 Over the years, the Laboratory trained 58 emerging and experienced filmmakers, producing 46 films including shorts on the mobi platform.

 The Producers Workshop, a further educational platform has trained 24 emerging SMME Producers whilst the High Schools Programme has screened films with facilitated discussions in 12 high schools in greater Cape Town.